sopherapps/orredis/docs/LEARNINGS.md

 - The other reason is you will find yourself having to do less cloning (thus more memory and CPU efficiency) all in the name of trying to keep the borrow-checker happy.
+- If you wish to add threading to the rust side, make sure the code to be run in the thread never acquires the GIL lock or else you will most likely have a deadlock